raagav456/EnglishThesaurus/README.md

 # EnglishThesaurus
-Building a English Dictionary Non GUI Project using python
+Builded a English Dictionary Non GUI Project using python